 Misuse of Physical Restraints in Colorado Nursing Homes

 While nursing homes are permitted to use restraints in specific circumstances, nursing home staff often misuse them and leave residents restrained for hours, causing injuries, infection, and death.
+Our nursing home abuse attorneys are here to help if you or a loved one have been harmed due to the misuse of physical restraints in a nursing home.

 Contact Nursing Home Justice Today